What is a stocks and shares ISA?

 There’s no limit to the amount of stocks and shares ISAs you can hold.
 As of April 2024, you can now open and contribute to multiple ISAs with different providers in the same tax year.

-**Excludes Lifetime and Junior ISAs, where you can only contribute to one of each in the same tax year.
+This excludes Lifetime and Junior ISAs, where you can only contribute to one of each in the same tax year.
+Please also note you can only hold one Wesleyan With Profits ISA and one WUTM Unit Trust ISA.

 Can I transfer a cash ISA to a stocks and shares ISA?

-Yes, you can – and usually, you can choose whether to transfer the whole balance or just some of it.
+Yes, you can, and usually, you can choose whether to transfer the whole balance or just some of it.
 Regardless of how much you transfer, it won’t affect your allowance for the tax year if the amount you’re transferring was built up in a previous tax year.

 Remember though, if you want to, you can hold both a cash ISA and a stocks and shares ISA at the same time, and contribute to both in the same tax year.